matthewlehner/matthewlehner.net/source/2015-10-19-using-webpack-with-phoenix-and-elixir.md

 ---
 title: Using Webpack with Phoenix and Elixir
 date: 2015-10-19 02:38 UTC
+meta_description: Set up webpack as Phoenix's front end build tool to take advantage of hot module replacement and intelligent optimization for your front end app.
 tags: elixir, phoenix, webpack
 ---

-<i>This guide was heavily inspired by Manuel Kallenbach's guide [Automatically
-Building Your Phoenix Assets with Webpack][phoenix-webpack-post], which got me started down this path.
-My goal here is to provide a 1-to-1 mapping of webpack to the default Brunch setup that comes with Phoenix.</i>
+_This guide was inspired by Manuel Kallenbach's guide [Automatically Building Your Phoenix Assets with Webpack][phoenix-webpack-post].
+This article provides a 1-to-1 mapping of webpack to the default Brunch setup that comes with Phoenix._

 Phoenix, by default, uses Brunch for a build tool – and for most folks, it'll work, but I've grown fond of webpack because of features like [hot module replacement][webpack-hmr-docs] and the ease of configuring loaders/processors in the build process.
+In my opinion, Elixir and Phoenix is the best for choice for server side architecture currently, so, naturally these should be paired with the best client side tools.

 By the end of this guide, you'll have wepback running at parity with the default Brunch configuration that Phoenix comes with.